 Measure the Success of Training Programs

-To ensure training is worth the effort and expense, it needs to be measurable and without a training needs assessment, determining how to measure the success of training is difficult if not impossible.
+To ensure training is worth the effort and expense, it needs to be measurable.
+Without a training needs assessment, determining how to measure the success of training is difficult if not impossible.
 A training needs analysis identifies the areas to focus on which makes it easier to determine the metrics to measure.
 The organization can then carry out a skills gap analysis to create a baseline report of current performance to measure how effective training was after completion.

 In Summary